 What’s one of the most common challenges that business owners and managers face?
 For a lot of us, it’s staying organized.

-When you use Weekdone, you can set quarterly OKRs for your team, conduct Weekly Check-ins, host one-on-one chats to guide individual team members with personalized discussions, and easily provide feedback and recognition.
+As a manager you can keep an eye on individual, team, and company tasks, conduct Weekly Check-ins, host one-on-one chats to guide individual team members with personalized discussions, and easily provide feedback and recognition.

 Trello is a project management tool that can help you to keep track of team members’ progress while working remotely.